1ma/UMAPsr7HmacBundle/README.md

 ### Server side
 1. When the server receives the request it extracts its `Api-Key` header and looks for an ApiUser with a matching key.
-2. If it finds one, it retrieves its shared secret from the database and attempts to produce the same signature that was present in the request.
+2. If it finds one, it retrieves the user from the database and attempts to produce the same signature that was present in the request using his shared secret.
 3. If the signatures match the authentication is successful,the request proceeds to the controller and the involved API user will be available through the `Controller::getUser()` helper and/or Symfony's `TokenStorage` service.
 4. If any of the above 3 steps fails, the bundle arranges an 401 Unauthorized response on behalf of the application and the controller is never reached.